TL;DR

-As an FCA-authorised expert with over 800,000 policies of various kinds arranged for our clients, WeCovr sees firsthand how crucial robust health protection is.
-This article explores the UK’s escalating burnout crisis and how a comprehensive private medical insurance plan can be your first line of defence.
+As an insurance intermediary with over 1,000,000 policies of various kinds arranged for our clients, WeCovr sees firsthand how crucial robust health protection is.
+This article explores the UK's escalating burnout crisis and how a comprehensive private medical insurance plan can be your first line of defence.

 This article unpacks the true scale of this crisis, reveals the hidden costs eroding your financial and personal future, and explains how private medical insurance (PMI) offers a powerful, proactive solution.